-Your own cloud video surveillance service – Xeoma Pro Your Cloud
+Guide to working with your own cloud video surveillance service Xeoma Pro Your Cloud

 – Download and launch Xeoma in the special Cloud mode;